 Breathing and noticing were highly triggering for me in the beginning in ways that had little to do with either breathing or noticing my breath.
 They were wrapped up with performance anxiety.
 They were wrapped up in other “inside” stuff.
 Like my clients, they “didn’t work for me” for a long time and I didn’t want to hear it.
 Then, I dipped my toe in.
 I dipped my toe in again.
 I feel like I’m up to my waist now and the temperature feels just fine.

 I see many severely traumatized clients.
 I have found strategies to get nearly all of them deep breathing daily.
-We use breath extensively to manage distress as we work to reprocess their traumatic memories using EMDR.
-EMDR requires noticing the inside.
-Many of the same things that make breathing difficult for some clients may cause difficulty inside EMDR reprocessing, so working to navigate these difficulties early can make EMDR reprocessing smoother.
+We use breath extensively to manage distress as we work to reprocess their traumatic memories using EMDR Therapy.
+EMDR Therapy requires noticing the inside.
+Many of the same things that make breathing difficult for some clients may cause difficulty inside EMDR Therapy reprocessing, so working to navigate these difficulties early can make reprocessing smoother.
 These approaches seem to work for many of my clients.

 It’s Easier to Show it if You Live It